Check out our School Readiness Calendar!

 Social & Emotional

-Learning to understand feelings, share, take turns, and make friends helps your child navigate relationships.
-Offering support, encouragement, and modeling empathy helps them feel secure and confident.
+Learning to understand feelings, share, take turns, and make friends helps your child build strong relationships.
+Your support and encouragement help your child feel safe and confident.
+Showing empathy also helps your child learn how to care about others.

 Physical Motor Skills